 Cayenne pepper, known for its intense heat and pungent flavor, is a commonly employed spice in various culinary traditions.
 These elongated, slender pods are harvested from plants within the capsicum family.

-Cayenne variety of chili pepper plant is native to the Central American region where it was used as a spicy ingredient in Mexican cuisines for several thousand years.
-This spicy pod was introduced to the rest of the world, especially in the Indian subcontinent, by Spanish and Portuguese explorers during 16th and 17th centuries.
-They are now one of the important commercial crops in India, Pakistan, China, Argentina and USA.
+The Cayenne variety of chili pepper plants is native to the Central American region where it employed as a spicy ingredient in the cuisine for several thousand years.
+It was introduced to the rest of the world, especially to the Indian subcontinent, by Spanish and Portuguese explorers during the 16th and 17th centuries.
+They are now one of the important commercial crops grown in India, Pakistan, China, Argentina, and the US

 Botanically, cayenne plant belongs to the nightshade family of Solanaceae, in the genus; capsicum.
 Scientific name: Capsicum annuum var. annuum.